Japan with Heath Ceramics

 Who is going on this trip?

 Our adventures typically have between 10 and 20 guests, and our Modern Adventure Team.
 Our experiences are fun and inclusive and you can expect to be joined by a diverse group in terms of age, background and interests—including solo travelers, couples and friends traveling together.
 This adventure is for travelers age 18 and above.
-Our May 2021 departure will be accompanied by Heath Ceramics owners Robin Petravic and Cathy Bailey, while our October 2020 and June 2021 departures will be accompanied by Health Ceramics Clay Studio Director, Tun Chiang.
+Our May 2021 departure will be accompanied by Heath Ceramics owners Robin Petravic and Cathy Bailey, while our June 2021 departure will be accompanied by Health Ceramics Clay Studio Director, Tun Chiang.

 Who is leading this trip?